Ray Goff

 James Rayford Goff Jr. (born July 10, 1955) is an American former college football player and coach.
 He served as the head coach at the University of Georgia from 1989 to 1995, compiling a record of 46–34–1.

 Playing career

-Goff attended the University of Georgia, where he played quarterback from 1974–1976, leading the team to 19 wins over his final two seasons under coach Vince Dooley.
+Goff attended the University of Georgia, where he played quarterback from 1974 to 1976, leading the team to 19 wins over his final two seasons under coach Vince Dooley.
 As a player, he was named Southeastern Conference player of the year in 1976 when the team he captained won the SEC title.
 He was a three-year letterman at Georgia.

 Coaching career

 Goff served as an assistant coach for the South Carolina Gamecocks before returning to Georgia as an assistant in 1981.
 While an assistant at Georgia from 1981 to 1988, he held the positions of recruiting coordinator, tight ends coach, and running backs coach, and earned a reputation as an excellent recruiter.
 When Dooley, the winningest coach in Georgia history, retired after the 1988 season, Goff — then a 33-year-old running backs coach — was the surprise choice to succeed him.